Skip to main content

 — Olivia Hicks

-End of the 2nd: Dodge County 2, Proctor/Hermantown 2
+End of 2nd period: Dodge County 2, Proctor/Hermantown 2

 With eight seconds left in the period, the Mirage tied the game.
 Grace Nichols completed her 11th goal of the season after fellow senior forward Mya Gunderson passed her the puck on the faceoff.
 As Wildcat goaltender Faith Humphrey dove to the right side of the net, Nichols tapped a low shot into an empty bottom left pocket of space.